About the Fellowship

 White House Fellows typically spend a year as full-time, paid assistants to senior White House Staff, the Vice President, Cabinet Secretaries and other top-ranking government officials.
 Their assignments demand a capacity for quick learning and a willingness to work hard, often on issues outside of their area of expertise.
 Responsibilities range from chairing interagency meetings and designing and implementing federal policies, to drafting speeches for cabinet secretaries to representing their agencies on Capitol Hill and in international treaty negotiations.
 Job assignments are made by the Director of the President's Commission on White House Fellowships in consultation with agency officials on the basis of interviews conducted during "Placement Week".

 Fellows receive a salary and benefits from the agency for which they work.
-Salary is paid uniformly at the federal pay grade GS-14, step 3.
 White House Fellows cannot receive compensation from any other source during their year of government service.

 In return for the privilege of participating in the Fellowship year, Fellows are expected to apply what they have learned by contributing to the nation as greater leaders in their respective communities, professions, and in public service.
 Fellows are expected to return to their former or new occupations more experienced in public policy decision-making and better prepared to contribute to national affairs, thereby fulfilling the mission of the program.